 The first thing you’ll need to do is marinate your chicken.
 After trimming any excess fat from the chicken, go ahead and put it in a large bowl along with the harissa paste and spices if using.
 Toss it around and let it sit for about 20 to 30 minutes at room temperature.

-Go ahead, and place it in a baking dish and in the oven for about 25 to 30 minutes, until it’s all cooked through.
-From there, you’ll want to let it rest for about 5 minutes and then you can shred it.
+Next, place it in a baking dish and transfer to the oven for about 25 to 30 minutes, until it's all cooked through.
+From there, you'll want to let it rest for about 5 minutes and then you can shred it.

 While your chicken is baking, you can prep the spiced almonds.
 Simply add some EVOO to a small skillet and add the chopped almonds.
 Toast for about 5 minutes over medium-low heat.
 Once they smell a bit fragrant, add some cumin seeds and sumac.
 Give it a toss and then drain them from the oil (reserving that oil for the yogurt dressing!).
 Lay the almonds on a plate lined with paper towel.